ci4rail/docs/docs/_includes/content/io4edge/iou06-front/audio.md

 }
 ```

 **Information** The `ipc_key` parameter is used to identify the shared memory segment.
 It must be the same for all audio devices that should be connected to each other.
 The `bindings.0 0` parameter is used to specify the channel that should be used for the device.
 The first channel is 0, the second channel is 1.
-A detailed description of the configuration can be found on the official [Alsa Website](https://www.alsa-project.org/wiki/Asoundrc).
+A detailed description for the `asound.conf`, including the available plugins (e.g. dmix or dsnoop) can be found on the official [Alsa Website](https://www.alsa-project.org/wiki/Asoundrc).
 {: .notice--info}

 #### Stereo Output